 1. Observe the person approach and select the merchandise.

 2. Observe the person conceal the merchandise.
 (This is to show intent.
 An exception is made when a person simply grabs merchandise and walks out of the store).

 3. Maintain constant and uninterrupted surveillance of the person after concealment (this is to guard against “dumping”).

 4. Watch the person pass all points of sale without making any attempt to pay.

 The use of modern camera surveillance in shoplifting detection and apprehension has changed techniques somewhat.
 But two common adages still make as much sense today as ever:

 - If you didn’t see it, it didn’t happen.

 - When in doubt, let ‘em out.

-And here is another interesting fact that I noted in a recent LP Magazine article (“Fifteen Years of Loss Prevention“) covering its first 15 years: although it’s a huge component of the retail loss prevention profession, feature articles specifically devoted to the fundamentals of shoplifting (and answering the question “What is a shoplifter?”) have appeared only four times in the magazine’s history.
+And here is another interesting fact that I noted in a 2016 LP Magazine article (“Fifteen Years of Loss Prevention“) covering the magazine’s first 15 years: although it’s a huge component of the retail loss prevention profession, feature articles specifically devoted to the fundamentals of shoplifting (and answering the question “What is a shoplifter?”) have appeared only four times in the magazine’s history.
 So, here’s at least one more look.

 This post was originally published in 2017 and was updated February 6, 2019.